 8. not transferred to countries without adequate protection.

-In some circumstances Middlesbrough Council may be required to share your information with other organisations.
-This might include sharing with other government departments like the NHS in order to ensure services are provided to you.
-It may also include sharing with organisations responsible for investigating crime, taxation or benefit fraud such as the Police or Department for Work and Pensions.
+In some circumstances we might be required to share your information with other organisations.
+This might include other government departments like the NHS in order to ensure services are provided to you, or organisations responsible for investigating crime, taxation or benefit fraud such as the police or the Department for Work and Pensions.

-In addition the council may use external companies to carry out some work on our behalf and as a result these companies may process your information to fulfil this purpose.
-The council as Data Controller will remain ultimately responsible for this information and to that end will ensure that safeguards are provided to protect the security of your data and limit what it can be used for.
+Sometimes the council will use external companies to carry out work on our behalf, and as a result these companies may use your information to fulfil this purpose.
+The council as Data Controller will ultimately remain responsible for your information, and will ensure that safeguards are used to protect the security of your data, and limit what it can be used for.

-Each service will have different requirements on how it will use and share the information that it collects about you and you will normally be informed of this by a member of staff or using notices on forms at the point at which you provide information to the Council.
-For more information you can contact the services that you are using directly.
+Each service will have different requirements on how it uses and shares the information it holds about you, and you'll normally be informed of this by a member of staff or through notices on forms when you provide information to the council.
+For more information, please contact the service you're using directly.

-The Data Protection Act 1998 gives Data Subjects certain rights in respect of their data.
-These are:
+The Data Protection Act 1998 gives Data Subjects certain rights.
+You have the right to:

-- A right to request a copy of the information that is held about you
+- Request a copy of the information that's held about you;

-- A right to prevent unwarranted distress being caused by the processing of your personal data
+- Avoid unnecessary distress being caused to you by the processing of your personal data;

-- A right to prevent your data being used for marketing
+- Prevent your data being used for marketing;

-- A right to prevent automated decisions being made about you (i.e. where a computer decides something based on points scored in an application, like a loan application)
+- Prevent automated decisions being made about you (i.e. where a computer decides something based on points scored in an application, like a loan application);

-- A right to complain about the way your data is handled by the Information Commissioner's Officer (ICO)
+- Complain about the way your data is handled by the Information Commissioner's Officer (ICO);

-- A right to use the law to claim compensation for damage caused if we lose, disclose or use inaccurate data about you.
+- Claim compensation for damage caused if we lose, disclose or use inaccurate data about you.

-You can exercise any of your rights by contacting the Information Governance Team as described below.
-The Team will then work with the service(s) that have collected your data to consider what further action can be taken.
+You can exercise any of your rights by contacting the Information Governance team using the details below.
+The team will then work with the service(s) that have collected your data to consider what further action can be taken.

 Ask for a copy of your own information (Subject Access Request)

-Under the Data Protection Act 1998 an individual has the right to request information that an organisation holds about them by making a Subject Access Request or SAR.
-Middlesbrough Council charges £10 and requires two forms of identification in order to progress all requests, as permitted by the Data Protection Act.
+Under the Data Protection Act 1998 an individual has the right to request a copy of the information an organisation holds about them by making a Subject Access Request (an 'SAR').
+Middlesbrough Council charges £10 and requires two forms of identification in order to process a request, as permitted by the Data Protection Act 1998.

-If you would like to make a request, please complete the form below.
-To help Middlesbrough Council find and retrieve your information, please provide as much detail as possible about the information you would like to access.
-The more specific you can be about the information you want to access, the quicker Middlesbrough Council will be able to provide information to you e.g. if you tell us you would only like one particular document from your case file, it will be much quicker to provide that than your entire case file.
+If you'd like to make a request, please use the form below.
+To help us find and retrieve your information, please provide as much detail as possible about the information you'd like to access.
+The more specific you can be about the information you want to access, the quicker we'll be able to provide it to you eg if you tell us you'd like one particular document from your case file, it will be much quicker than providing your entire case file.

-Print, complete and return by post: click here [306kb]
+Print, complete and return the Subject Access Request form by post.

-If you believe that any of the details which Middlesbrough Council holds about you are inaccurate or incorrect, please let the Information Governance Team know as soon as possible.
-Contact details are shown below.
+If you believe that any of the details we hold about you are inaccurate or incorrect, please contact:

 PO BOX 503